duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/19-sac3/20-imu/21-imu-intro.md

 ### Assessments and Evidence of Understanding

-By the end of this lesson, students should be able to explain the basic functioning of the IMU and the laws of physics that go into it.
+By the end of this lesson, students should be able to explain the basic functioning of the IMU and the laws of physics that go behind it.

 ### AGENDA (Brief Summary of Activities)